-Graphically the Amiga version is identical to the Atari ST. The graphics are superb for its time, the installations and explosions are wonderfully drawn.
-Although backgrounds are quite similar throughout the game occasionally changing in color and texture being mostly tiles, installations give this metallic-like sense with nice shadows whilst sprites are pretty nice detailed.
-Everything moves fast (especially when airborne) and pretty smooth too.
-Note that, when gameplay starts there is a digitized face that tells the sector number (i.e. "Sector One") at the beginning of the game (stunning for its time).
-The face was none other than Bitmap Brother Eric Matthews!
-The game's sonics are also of the highest standard here.
-Sound consists of some atmospheric tunes written by the famous David Whittaker along with great explosions and shooting effects.
-There is this awesome speech synthesis as General Xod (actually is Bitmap Brother Eric Matthews himself!) appears and announces "Sector One".
-The zappy and kaboom sounds enhance play further and give a wonderful feel to the game.
-I must admit though, the chip music here sounds better on the Atari ST version when compared to the Amiga ...
+GRAPHICS / SOUND The Amiga version is identical to the Atari ST. The graphics are superb for its time and the installations are wonderfully drawn.
+Although the backgrounds look quite similar throughout the game, occasionally changing in colors and textures being mostly tiles, the installations give this metal-like sense with nice shadows whilst the sprites are nicely detailed.
+Everything moves fast and smooth (especially when airborne).
+At the beginning of each sector there is a digitized face that announces the sector's number (i.e. "Sector One").
+The face is no other than Bitmap Brothers' Eric Matthews!
+The game's sounds are also of high standards, consisting of some atmospheric tunes composed by David Whittaker along with great explosion and shooting sound effects plus the awesome Eric's voice!
+The zappy and kaboom sounds enhance the game a lot and give a wonderful feel.
+I must admit though that the in-game music sounds better on the Atari ST version(!)

 CPU: Motorola MC68000 7.16 MHz MEMORY: 512KB of Chip RAM (OCS chipset - A500), 512 KB of Slow RAM or Trapdoor RAM can be added via the trapdoor expansion, up to 8 MB of Fast RAM or a Hard drive can be added via the side expansion slot.
 The ECS chipset (A500+) offered 1MB on board to 2MB (extended) of Chip RAM.
 GRAPHICS: The OCS chipset (Amiga 500) features planar graphics (codename Denise custom chip), with up to 5 bit-planes (4 in hires), allowing 2, 4, 8, 16 and 32 color screens, from a 12bit RGB palette of 4096 colors.
 Resolutions varied from 320x256 (PAL, non-interlaced, up to 4096 colors) to 640x512 (interlace, up to 4 colors).
 Two special graphics modes where also included: Extra Half Bright with 64 colors and HAM with all 4096 colors on-screen.
 The ECS chipset models (Amiga 500+) offered same features but also extra high resolution screens up to 1280x512 pixels (4 colors at once).
 SOUND: (Paula) 4 hardware-mixed channels of 8-bit sound at up to 28 kHz.
 The hardware channels had independent volumes (65 levels) and sampling rates, and mixed down to two fully left and fully right stereo outputs